SagaDeoMissTeam/ResearchTree/README.md

 # ResearchTreeMod

-ResearchTreeMod - The mod adds a research tree to the game, which will be useful for developers who want to make a step-by-step development.
+ResearchTreeMod - The mod adds a research tree to the game, which will be useful for developers who want to make a step-by-step progression.

 ## Features
 - Async Logic